 We have all done it, we set out to achieve a goal with the best of intentions of following through.
 It could be starting a successful blog, writing out your New Year’s Resolutions, or even striving to do 100 push-ups in a row.
 For a little while we do great but then it all falls apart.
 Not long after starting, we go back to our old ways and we lose all the progress we made.

 It’s the oldest story in the book and it happens all the time.
 It’s the reason that gyms are packed in January and empty in October.
 But it doesn’t have to be that way for you this time.

 There are many different scientifically researched methods for goal setting.
 You might be familiar with S.M.A.R.T. (specific, measurable, attainable, realistic, timely) or the GROW (goal, current reality, obstacles, will) Models.
 We have studied many of them and put together this article.
 We will be using it as we launch and grow OthFit.com and I hope it will help you as well.

-Below are the 9 things you have to do if you want to be successful and reach your goals.
+Below are the 9 things you have to do if you want to be successful and reach any goal you set for yourself.

 Think about why this goal is important to you.
 Without a strong personal motivation, it will be much more difficult to stick with your goal.
-Think about what achieving your goal means to you.
+Think about what reaching your goal means to you.
 One of the best ways to do that is to imagine how being successful will improve your life.

-First, think about t how achieving your goal will improve your life.
+First, think about how reaching your goal will improve your life.
 Imagine your life now, compared to how much better it could be.
 Use that image as motivation.
 Don’t forget to consider those around you that you will be helping out as well.

 Second, consider what the short-term and long-term consequences are for failing.
 Some goals may have minor or no consequences at all.
 Many, especially with health and fitness, may have literal life and death consequences.
 Use this as motivation as well.